-- If the Applicant is an original beneficiary or a heir of the original beneficiary of the Permanent Housing Program for the Victims of Hurricane Hugo: - Must currently reside within the structure and land provided through the Program; - Request to PRDOH ownership of the structure and land provided through the Program; and - Pay, as a purchase price, an amount equal to one dollar (\$1). - If the Applicant is not an original beneficiary nor a heir or part of the original beneficiary's family nucleus: - Request to PRDOH ownership of the structure and land occupied; - Prove that the structure has been occupied in quality of owner and of primary residence for a period of at least five (5) years;

-Pay, as a purchase price, the value of the land.
+- If the Applicant is an original beneficiary or heir of the original beneficiary of the Permanent Housing Program, the Applicant must: - Currently reside within the structure and land provided through the Program; - Request to PRDOH ownership of the structure and land provided through the Program; and - Pay, as a purchase price, an amount equal to one dollar (\$1). - If the Applicant is not an original beneficiary nor heir or part of the original beneficiary's family nucleus, the Applicant must: - Request to PRDOH ownership of the structure and land occupied; - Prove that the structure has been occupied in quality of owner and of primary residence for a period of at least five (5) years; - Pay, as a purchase price, the value of the land.
 If the land has a fixed price established by law or regulation, then that will be considered as the value of the land.
 Otherwise, the purchase price will be determined by means of an appraisal of the value of the land.